JackPercival/soccr/README.md

 ## Application Architecture

-Soccr is built on a React frontent and an Express backend, which uses Sequelize to connect to a PostgreSQL database.
+Soccr is built with a React frontend and an Express backend, which uses Sequelize to connect to a PostgreSQL database.

 ## Frontend Overview